-S corporation (S Corp) taxation is a popular election for many business owners who originally form an association (corporation) or limited liability company (LLC).
+S corporation (S Corp) taxation is a popular election for many business owners who originally decide to form an association (corporation) or limited liability company (LLC).
 Some major advantages of S corp status are:

 - tax-favorable characterization of income such as a portion of earnings protected from the brutal self-employment taxes.